SifatIbna/Nachos-OS/Readme.md

 ```
 - Login and Logout

-Add these two lines below
+Type these two lines below and run them in Terminal
 ```
 sudo ln -s /usr/lib/x86_64-linux-gnu/libmpfr.so.6 /usr/lib/x86_64-linux-gnu/libmpfr.so.4
 ```